Adaptive Bayesian computation for efficient biobank-scale genomic inference: Abstract

 \section{Abstract}

-\textbf{Motivation:} Modern biobanks, with unprecedented sample sizes and phenotypic diversity, have become foundational resources for genomic studies, enabling powerful cross-phenotype and population-scale analyses.
-As studies grow in complexity, Bayesian hierarchical models offer a principled framework for jointly modeling multiple units such as cells, traits, and experimental conditions, increasing statistical power through information sharing.
-However, adoption of Bayesian hierarchical models in biobank-scale studies remains limited due to computational inefficiencies, particularly in posterior inference over high-dimensional parameter spaces.
-Deterministic approximations such as variational inference provide scalable alternatives to Markov Chain Monte Carlo, yet current implementations do not fully exploit the structure of genome-wide multi-unit modeling, especially when biological effects of interest are concentrated in a few units.
+\textbf{Background:} Modern biobanks, with unprecedented sample sizes and phenotypic diversity, have become foundational resources for genomic studies, enabling powerful cross-phenotype and population-scale analyses.
+As studies grow in complexity, Bayesian hierarchical models offer a principled framework for jointly modeling multiple biological dimensions or ``units'', such as cells, traits and experimental conditions, increasing statistical power through information sharing.
+However, adoption of such models in biobank-scale studies remains limited due to computational inefficiencies, particularly in posterior inference over high-dimensional parameter spaces.
+Deterministic approximations such as variational inference provide scalable alternatives to Markov Chain Monte Carlo, yet current implementations do not fully exploit the structure of genome-wide multi-unit modeling, especially when biological effects are sparse, i.e., concentrated in a small number of units.

-\textbf{Results:} We propose an adaptive focus (AF) strategy within a block coordinate ascent variational inference (CAVI) framework that selectively updates subsets of parameters at each iteration, corresponding to units deemed relevant based on current estimates.
-We illustrate this approach in protein quantitative trait locus (pQTL) mapping using a joint model of hierarchically linked regressions with shared parameters across traits.
-In both simulated data and real proteomic data from the UK Biobank, AF-CAVI achieves up to a 50\% reduction in runtime while maintaining statistical performance.
-We also provide a genome-wide pipeline for multi-trait pQTL mapping across thousands of traits, demonstrating AF-CAVI as an efficient scheme for large-scale, multi-unit Bayesian analysis in biobanks.
+\textbf{Results:} We present AF-CAVI, an adaptive focus (AF) scheme within a block coordinate ascent variational inference (CAVI) framework that selectively updates subsets of parameters at each iteration, corresponding to units deemed relevant based on current estimates.
+We also develop a genome-wide multi-response protein quantitative trait loci (pQTL) mapping pipeline based on AF-CAVI–accelerated joint Bayesian modeling, and demonstrate its performance on simulated data and selected regions of UK Biobank chromosome 1.
+AF-CAVI achieves a $\approx 50\%$ runtime reduction compared to state-of-the-art CAVI with maintained statistical performance and improved power over univariate mapping.
+The AF-CAVI algorithm for pQTL mapping based on AF-CAVI-accelerated BHM is provided in a standalone R package called \texttt{AFatlasQTL}.